fortysix2ahead/tracs/README.md

-# GTrac
+# Tracs

-GTrac is a command line application for managing GNSS tracks (data recorded from GPS/Galileo and the like) and simultaneously a command line client for sports online services which allow creation/recording/uploading etc. of such tracks.
+Tracs is a command line application for managing GNSS tracks (data recorded from GPS/Galileo and the like) and simultaneously a command line client for sports online services which allow creation/recording/uploading etc. of such tracks.
 Currently, Polar Flow, Strava, Bikecitizens and Waze are supported.

-GTrac downloads tracks activities, manages them, displays information and, well, does also a bit more than that.
+Tracs downloads tracks activities, manages them, displays information and, well, does also a bit more than that.
-The role model for GTrac is the command line music organizer beets (https://github.com/beetbox/beets).
+The role model for Tracs is the command line music organizer beets (https://github.com/beetbox/beets).
 Many ideas are borrowed from beets.
-GTrac is written in Python and served as my playground for learning the language, but has evolved heavily since then.
+Tracs is written in Python and served as my playground for learning the language, but has evolved heavily since then.

-Why GTrac?
+Why Tracs?
 First, because it's your data.
 You can create takeouts out of services like Polar or Strava, but you get a large chunk of machine-only readable data.
 You need to do the sorting/postprocessing by yourself.
 Second, because I am a geo data junkie who likes to keep stuff locally/self-hosted.
-And third, I would like to add functionality to GTrac that is not available anywhere else (just copying functionality does not provide any benefits as my time is limited).
+And third, I would like to add functionality to Tracs that is not available anywhere else (just copying functionality does not provide any benefits as my time is limited).

-**Important:** GTrac is not yet ready, several things are still broken.
+**Important:** Tracs is not yet ready, several things are still broken.
 There's still some way to go before doing a first release, so use it at your own risk.

 ## Features